webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 a server.
 Therefore, a challenge for this authentication scheme MUST NOT be sent in a WWW-Authenticate header field.

+Two parameters are defined for this authentication scheme: `t` and `k`.
 All unknown or unsupported parameters to "WebPush" authentication credentials MUST be ignored.
 The `realm` parameter is ignored for this authentication scheme.

 This authentication scheme is intended for use by an application server when using the Web Push protocol {{?I-D.ietf-webpush-protocol}}, but it could be used in other contexts if applicable.

+## Token Parameter (t) {#token}

+The `t` parameter of the "WebPush" authentication scheme carries a JWT as described in {{jwt}}.

-# Public Key Representation {#key}
+## Public Key Parameter (k) {#key}

 In order for the push service to be able to validate the JWT, it needs to learn the public key of the application server.
-A `p256ecdsa` parameter is defined for the Crypto-Key header field {{!I-D.ietf-httpbis-encryption-encoding}} to carry this information.
+A `k` parameter is defined for the "WebPush" authentication scheme to carry this information.

-The `p256ecdsa` parameter includes an elliptic curve digital signature algorithm (ECDSA) public key {{FIPS186}} in uncompressed form {{X9.62}} that is encoded using the URL- and filename-safe variant of base-64 {{!RFC4648}} with padding removed.
+The `k` parameter includes an elliptic curve digital signature algorithm (ECDSA) public key {{FIPS186}} in uncompressed form {{X9.62}} that is encoded using base64url encoding {{!RFC7515}}.

-Note that with push message encryption {{?I-D.ietf-webpush-encryption}}, this results in two values in the Crypto-Key header field, one with the a `dh` key and another with a `p256ecdsa` key.
+Note:

+: X9.62 encoding is used over JWK {{?RFC7517}} for two reasons.
+A JWK does not have a canonical form, so X9.62 encoding makes it easier for the push service to handle comparison of keys from different sources.
+Secondarily, the X9.62 encoding is also considerably smaller.

 Some implementations permit the same P-256 key to be used for signing and key exchange.
-An application server MUST select a different private key for the key exchange (i.e., `dh`) and signing (i.e., `p256ecdsa`).
+An application server MUST select a different private key for the key exchange {{?I-D.ietf-webpush-encryption}} and signing the authentication token.
 Though a push service is not obligated to check either parameter for every push message, a push service SHOULD reject push messages that have identical values for these parameters with a 400 (Bad Request) status code.

-# Subscription Restriction
+# Subscription Restriction {#restrict}

 The public key of the application server serves as a stable identifier for the server.
 This key can be used to restrict a push subscription to a specific